Matt Ghaffari

-Siamak "Matt" Ghaffari (/ɡ@'fɑri/ gə-FAR-ee; سیامک غفاری, [siːɒːmæk-e ɢæˈffɒːɾiː]; born November 11, 1961, in Tehran, Imperial State of Iran) is an Iran-born American amateur wrestler, MMA Fighter and professional wrestler.
+Siamak "Matt" Ghaffari (/ɡ@'fɑri/ gə-FAR-ee; سیامک غفاری, [siːɒːmæk-e ɢæˈffɒːɾiː]; born November 11, 1961, in Tehran, Imperial State of Iran) is an Iranian-born American Greco-Roman wrestler, MMA Fighter and professional wrestler.
 Ghaffari was a two-time USA Olympic team member, obtaining a silver medal at the 1996 Atlanta Summer Olympic Games.
 Ghaffari finished his career with the most Greco-Roman World and Olympic medals by a United States wrestler.
+Ghaffari is considered the greatest Greco-Roman wrestler in American history, and is regarded as the standard for Greco-Roman wrestling in the United States.

+In all, he won six national championships, four World Cups, two Pan-American Games, seven Pan-American championships (including titles in 1990 and 1992 in freestyle wrestling), and 13 Grand Prix tournament titles.
+He further represented his adopted country six times in World Championships and was twice named the United States Olympic Committee Greco-Roman Wrestler of the Year, in 1996 and 1998.

 Early life

 Born in Tehran, Iran, Ghaffari came to the United States at a young age, he attended Paramus High School in Paramus, New Jersey.

-Amateur wrestling career
+Greco-Roman wrestling career

-Representing the United States at the 1992 Barcelona Summer Olympic Games and 1996 Atlanta Summer Olympic Games, Ghaffari reached the final of the heavyweight Men's Greco-Roman 130 kg division, where he lost 0–1 to Russian Aleksandr Karelin in overtime.
-Ghaffari was a seven-time United States wrestling champion and a two-time USA Olympic Committee Greco-Roman Athlete of the Year.
+He was runner-up to Aleksandr Karelin at the 1995 Karelin Cup.
+While representing the United States at the 1992 Barcelona Summer Olympic Games and 1996 Atlanta Summer Olympic Games, Ghaffari reached the final of the heavyweight Men's Greco-Roman 130 kg division at the latter, where he lost 0–1 to Russian overwhelming favorite Aleksandr Karelin in overtime.
+Ghaffari was a six-time United States wrestling champion and a two-time USA Olympic Committee Greco-Roman Athlete of the Year, in 1996 and 1998.
+Ghaffari ended with a 0–23 record against Karelin.

+Ghaffari is currently the only American to win a combined four World and Olympic medals in Greco-Roman.
+Also, he holds 3 American Records the Most World and Olympic total medals, plus he was 4-time World Cup Champion, also 9-time Pan-American Champion.
+Ghaffari is the 2-time US Olympian and 2-time US Olympic team alternate.

 In 2013, Ghaffari was inducted in the National Wrestling Hall of Fame as a Distinguished Member.